elcorto/psweep/README.md

 scripts using template files**.

-You can use the proposed workflow below directly the on remote machine (need to install `psweep` there, might not be fun) or run it locally and use a copy-to-cluster workflow.
+You can use the proposed workflow below directly the on remote machine (need to install `psweep` there) or run it locally and use a copy-to-cluster workflow.
 Since we actually don't start jobs or talk to the batch system, you have full control over every part of the workflow.
 We just automate the boring stuff.

 ## Workflow summary